OData/v3ProtocolDocument/OData.markdown

 This document defines version 3.0 of the OData Specification.

-The OData protocol supports a versioning scheme for enabling services to expose new features and format versions without breaking compatability with older clients.
+The OData protocol supports a versioning scheme for enabling services to expose new features and format versions without breaking compatibility with older clients.

 OData clients MAY use the DataServiceVersion header on a request to specify the version of the protocol used to generate the request.
-The service MUST intepret the request according to the rules defined in that version of the protocol, or fail the request with a 4xx response code.
+The service MUST interpret the request according to the rules defined in that version of the protocol, or fail the request with a 4xx response code.

 If not specified, the server MUST assume the request is generated using the maximum version of the protocol that the service understands.